Fr4nEscobar/CashWise/README.md

 ## Technologies

 TypeScript was chosen as the main language, taking advantage of its static typing for the creation of a robust application.
 The framework Angular CLI in his version 16.2.5 was used to build the project structure, providing a modular and scalable architecture.
-HTML was employed for creating web content, while CSS was used to customize the presentation and enhance the visual experience for users."
+HTML was employed for creating web content, while CSS was used to customize the presentation and enhance the visual experience for users.

 ## How to launch